-Sometimes the calendar and the cleaning schedules allow us to accommodate early check-ins.
+Sometimes the calendar and the cleaning schedules allow us to accommodate early check-ins and late check-outs.
 Please check with us a few days before your arrival to confirm.
-Late check-outs are generally not allowed because our cleaners have specific end times to their work days.
 Worst case scenario we can help arrange for you to store your bags if we can’t accommodate your request.

 Yes, absolutely.
 Just let a member of the Thatch team know when you want your cleanings scheduled and we’ll add them to the calendar and put them on your statement.
-Co-living places have the common areas cleaned every two weeks as part of your rental fee, but if wish to have your bedroom cleaned or increase the frequency of your common area cleanings, just let us know and we can arrange that additional service for you.
+Each type of place has different cleaning frequencies.
+You’ll find that information in the details of your rental.

 We have very limited parking and only at certain properties.
+You can filter your search by Parking spaces only to find availability at the property you are staying at.
 We strongly recommend that you not bring a car unless absolutely necessary.
 Most of our places are centrally located and near public transit hubs and cars can actually be a slower, more expensive form of travel around the City.